biofuture/aqmm/README.md

 These numbers could be used to normalize your genes/species to per cell/volume level in the end!

+###Compare with RQ methods

+A script was developed to process the results for both AQMM and RQ methods like RPKM/edgeR/DESeq2 to identify the differential expression genes between groups

+###supporting for time series metatranscriptomics studies

+As many metatranscriptomics studies only investiagte the activity of a system without change of the DNA part, hence this is a very important application scence.
+To perform absolute quantification of this condition, a optional parameters were integrated into the aqmm tool.
+Users process this type of data could quantify the transcript in this way.

 Copyright: LG209, Environmental biotechnology laborotory HKU.